likemycode/codemix/README.md

 This repo contains codes for the following paper:

-**Aditya Shah, Chandresh Kumar Maurya, How Effective is Incongruity?
-Implications for Code-mix Sarcasm Detection  - ICON ACL 2021**
+How Effective is Incongruity?
+Implications for Code-mix Sarcasm Detection. <br>
+Aditya Shah, Chandresh Kumar Maurya, <i>In Proceedings of the 18th International Conference on Natural Language Processing -  (ACL 2021)</i>.

 ### Requirements
   Python 3.6 or higher <br>